shambhavipriyam/field_experiments_intro/README.md

-# Seminar on Field Experiments
+# An Introduction to Conducting Experiments in the Field

-This repo is created for the Seminar on Introduction to Field Experiments for the students of International Max Planck Research School, BeSmart.
+This repo is created for the Seminar on An Introduction to Conducting Experiments in the Field  for the students of International Max Planck Research School, BeSmart.

 Date: 23-24 August, 2021